Noleli/trop-analysis/treeviz/bugs.md

 x graph tooltips or something
 x links to prakim in sefaria
 x transition to exit() is weird
-- initial graph loading state
-x window resizing
+- initial graph loading state (0 high) x window resizing
 - scrollbars in firefox
 x transitions for tree (reshuffle columns?)